 The time may vary depending on the size of your mushrooms.
 Keep an eye on the oven in case they cook too quickly.
 You don’t want to cook the mushrooms so that they shrink and shrivel in size.

 Remove from the oven and let mushrooms cool down.

 How to Prepare Parsley Vinaigrette

 Peel and finely chop red shallot.

-In a large dish, add parsley, oregano, garlic, red shallot, chilli flakes, sugar, apple cider vinegar and olive oil together.
+In a large dish, add parsley, dried oregano, garlic, red shallot, chilli flakes, sugar, apple cider vinegar and olive oil together.
 Whisk and mix well.

 Add salt and pepper to taste.

 Mix parsley vinaigrette and cremini mushrooms together.

 Toss together to ensure all the mushrooms are fully coated with dressing.

 Leave in refrigerator for 20 minutes to marinate before serving.